abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Let's first connect the object mappings of the two functors, creating what we called "object mapping mapping".

-It is simpler than it sounds when we realize that we only need to connect the object in functors' *target category*.
-The objects in the source category would just always be the same for both functors, as both functors would include *all* object from the source category (as that is what functors (and morphisms in general) do).
+It is simpler than it sounds when we realize that we only need to connect the object in functors' *target category* --- the objects in the source category would just always be the same for both functors, as both functors would include *all* object from the source category (as that is what functors (and morphisms in general) do).
 In other words, mapping the two functors' object components involves nothing more than specifying a bunch of morphisms in the target category: one morphism for each object in the source category i.e. each object from the image of the first functor, should have one arrow coming from it (and to an object of the second functor, so, for example, our current source category has two objects and we specify two morphisms.

 ![Two functors and a natural transformation](../11_natural_transformations/natural_transformation.svg)